MahdiatK/SoftwareDevelopmentChatApp/README.md

 - Customise basic profile information (avatar, display name)

 ## Acceptance Criteria
-The project is deemed successful if;
+The project is deemed successful if:
 - Multiple users can sign in simultaneously
 - Users can join a room and exchange real-time text messages
 - System remains stable with 100+ concurrent connections